Exploring Back Channel Authentication with Zitadel: Understanding OIDC Security Through Undocumented APIs

 },

-Implementation note: Username lookup failure means you’ll need a second API call for password verification.
-Test your Zitadel configuration.
-Passwords pass through application memory and must be securely cleared after use (use memset_s(), SecureZeroMemory(), or explicit_bzero() depending on platform).
+}An implementation note: if the username lookup fails, you’ll need a second API call for password verification, so test your Zitadel configuration.
+Passwords pass through application memory and must be cleared securely after use.
+Reach for memset_s(), SecureZeroMemory(), or explicit_bzero() depending on the platform.

-This step creates a verified session by sending user credentials directly to the identity provider—like a receptionist checking ID before issuing a visitor badge.
-The password travels only from your application to the identity provider, not through multiple systems.
+This step creates a verified session by sending user credentials straight to the identity provider, like a receptionist checking ID before handing over a visitor badge.
+The password travels only from your application to the identity provider, not through a chain of systems.

-Security consideration: Your backend server handles credentials in transit to the identity provider, requiring the same level of trust and security as the IdP itself.
-This introduces additional attack surface that standard browser-based flows avoid—credentials now exist in your application’s memory and network path.
-Implement appropriate security controls including secure memory handling, encrypted channels, and audit logging.
+There is a security consideration here.
+Your backend handles credentials on their way to the identity provider, which means it needs the same level of trust and protection as the IdP itself.
+That’s extra attack surface a browser-based flow avoids, because the credentials now live in your application’s memory and on its network path.
+Put the right controls in place: secure memory handling, encrypted channels, and audit logging.

 headers := map[string]string{